-Special offers can also help you maintain customer loyalty and encourage regular customers to spend a bit more - but you need to work out how you will cover the cost of the offer.
+Special offers can help maintain customer loyalty and encourage regular customers to spend a bit more - but you need to work out how you will cover the cost of the offer.

-For example, you could offer a free item if people spend over £5.Such discounting can also be a good way to benefit your customers whilst also getting rid of your excess stock, if you have over-ordered by mistake.
 Another way to use special offers is to lure back customers who have stopped ordering.
 People sometimes stop shopping at a food co-op if they simply get out of the habit, perhaps after they have been away on holiday.
-If you have their details on record, you send them a 'welcome back' offer such as a discount voucher to encourage them to start shopping at your food co-op again.
+If you have their details on record, you could send them a 'welcome back' offer such as a discount voucher to encourage them to start shopping at your food co-op again.

 If you are considering doing a special offer you will need to work out how you will cover the cost of this promotion.
 Retailers generally only offer discounts on goods they have to sell quickly or that they acquired for free.
 Rather than offering discounts you might be able to offer other incentives for people to buy from you such as recipe cards.